DePersia South Highlands Nature Preserve

 DePersia South Highlands Preserve is located on South Highlands Road, south of Brucker Street in Grand Haven Township.
 Visitors should park along Brucker Street and walk in to the preserve.

-DePersia South Highlands Nature Preserve is characterized by very steep, rugged topography with wooded dunes rising more than 140 feet from the forest floor.
-Because of the high potential for erosion, there are no trails on the preserve.
+Because of the high potential for erosion, there are no trails on this preserve.
 However, adventurous hikers who reach the top of the dunes are rewarded with inspiring views of the surrounding lakeshore area.
+The terrain is steep and rugged and may be difficult to traverse.
+Bring along a GPS to stay oriented.

 Conservation Value